 Contributions of people with support needs to their social environment (working title)

 Qualitative interview study conducted by Stefanie Schälin.
-Supporting organization: Project partnership Anthroposophic Council for Inclusive Social Development and anthroSocial (formerly vahs, Switzerland).
+Responsible organization: Project partnership Anthroposophic Council for Inclusive Social Development, anthroSocial (formerly vahs, Schweiz) and University of Applied Sciences Luzern, Department Social Work.

 In good company – living inclusion (formerly BaSiG)